shaozi/svelte-steps/README.md

 # Svelte steps component that is compatible to bootstrap

-A customizable step component written in Svelte.
+A customizable step component written in Svelte!

 ![demo](static/demo.png)